ApaloMcCrae/YouChef/README.md

 # YouChef

 YouChef helps you make the most of the ingredients you already have at home.
-By inputting even just a few   of the staples in your pantry and fridge, you can find hundreds of recipes.
+By inputting even just a few   of the staples in your pantry or fridge, you can find hundreds of recipes.